But .. it’s only three hours ..

 Hmm .. someone should check my Algebra.
 Moving on.

 In light of Android’s sales figures outpacing the iPhone (ZDNet), it’s no surprise that “iPhone Developers start to work on Android” (Mobile Dev Pro Online).
-Online masters degrees are an option for people who want to get the skills they need to become successful developers (or to learn about algebra).
 Advanced skills may be necessary to put your apps on the map.

 It’s not the first time developers have looked at other platforms.
 In the past few years, they chased iPhone projects to ride the consumer wave.
 Prior to that, they moved enterprises to the Windows platform (see “How to store and access (a lot) of protected content” for my thoughts).
 Developers have gone from moving the enterprise market to chasing the consumer .. with that kind of motivation and a decent universe of reasonably-priced devices, an Android option could really move the needle.